lemmings-io/01-twitter-example/README.md

 1. Make sure you have followed the [Lemmings Clojure and Atom Editor setup](https://lemmings.io/clojure-and-atom-editor-setup-40f8f09237b4).

-2. Start a new vagrant session by opening a new terminal window and run `vagrant ssh`.
+2. Start a new vagrant session by opening a new [terminal](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) window (on Windows you can use [Git BASH](https://git-for-windows.github.io/)) and run `vagrant ssh`.

     ![vagrant ssh](doc/images/vagrant-ssh.png)